 Once the input is collimated, the light passes through a WPMH05M-780 half-wave plate.
 The wave plate allows the user to vary the relative intensity of the pump and probe beams, which is helpful during alignment of the kit.

-The input prism assembly is constructed on a KM100P kinematic mount using a specially-designed mounting platform accessory.
-Three prims are then epoxied into place on the mounting platform: a MRA10-M01 right-angle prism mirror, a BS011 50:50 non-polarizing beamsplitter, and a PBS102 polarizing beamsplitter.
+The input prism assembly is constructed on a KM100PM kinematic mount using a specially-designed mounting platform accessory.
+Three prisms are then epoxied into place on the mounting platform: a MRA10-M01 right-angle prism mirror, a BS011 50:50 non-polarizing beamsplitter, and a PBS102 polarizing beamsplitter.

 The polarizing beamsplitter divides the input into the pump and probe beams.
 The power into each beam can be adjusted using the half-wave plate (part of the fiber input assembly described above).
 The 50:50 non-polarizing beamsplitter picks off a portion of the input for a reference beam that measures the direct Doppler-broadened absorption spectrum.

-The GCH25-75 is provided with the kit and is designed to hold Ø9 mm, Ø19 mm, or Ø25 mm vapor cells 75 mm in length.
+The GCH25-75 heater assembly is provided with the kit and is designed to hold Ø9 mm, Ø19 mm, or Ø25 mm vapor cells 75 mm in length.
 Please note that neither vapor cells nor a temperature controller for the GCH25-75 are included with the SKSAS.
 Rubidium and Potassium cells are available on the bottom of this page, and other atomic vapor cells are available upon request.
-Thorlabs offers the TC200 temperature controller which is compatible with the vapor cell heater.

 The polarizing beamsplitter reflects the pump beam to counterpropagate with the probe beam through the cell.
 The two right-angle mirror prisms are designed to reflect the probe and reference beams so that they may be detected using the balanced detector.
 A diagram showing the beam path through the system is shown in the "Pump Mirrors, Folding Mirrors, and Balanced Detector" section below.